Holden keeps thinking about the collection basket as he heads off to meet Sally for their date.

 Holden heads over to the Mall (as in an outside area without cars, not as in an indoor shopping mall) hoping to run into Phoebe in the park.

 She does, but isn't sure where Phoebe is.
 Holden helps her tighten her skates.
-She's a nice kid, and he asks her if she wants to have hot chocolate, but she declines, as she has to go meet her friend.
-Holden thinks this is just awesome.
+She's a nice kid, and he asks her if she wants to have hot chocolate, but she has to go meet her friend.

-Holden heads over to the Museum of Natural History (the little girl in the park disclosed that there have been some recent field trips here).
+After being rejected, Holden mopes over to the Museum of Natural History.
 He remembers going himself on Saturdays when he was a kid.
-Mostly, he learned about Columbus.

 Certain things, he muses, ought to be able to stay just as they are, without having to change.